msteinborn1/Steinborn-EE-193-06/README.md

 All answers were informed by Lecute 8 notes.
 ### Lab 5
-Lab 4 can befound in the /Lab5 directory.
+Lab 5 can befound in the /Lab5 directory.
 Outside of the included code, also found in that directory is a screen shot of the tests that pass after altering the original code given in the assignment handout (Tests_Passed.png).

 All answers were informed by Lecute 9 notes.
 ### Lab 6
-Lab 4 can befound in the /Lab6 directory.
+Lab 6 can befound in the /Lab6 directory.
 Outside of the included code, also found in that directory is a screen shot of the tests that pass after altering the original code given in the assignment handout (Tests_Passed.png).

 Passed challenge problem 1, did not find solution to challenge problem 2 but did attempt the problem.

 All answers were informed by Lecute 11 notes.

+### Lab 7
+Lab 7 can befound in the /Lab6 directory.
+Outside of the included code, also found in that directory is a screen shot of the tests that pass after altering the original code given in the assignment handout (Tests_Passed.png).